SandroMartens/DBGSOM/README.md

 - Compatible with scikit-learn's API and can be used as a drop-in replacement for other clustering and classification algorithms
 - Can handle high-dimensional and non-uniform data distributions
 - Good results without parameter tuning
-- Better topology preservation than classical SOMs
+- Better topology preservation and faster training time than classical SOMs
 - Interpretability of the results through plotting

 ## How it works